ren-phua-o/oxford-ppe-notes/211010 Ethics/211017 Options and Demandingness/230730 Options and Demandingness Outline v2.md

 	- This worry is misplaced.
 	- Illustrate with Neighbour's Dog.
 	- Consequentialism does not demand that agents abandon their characters, merely that agents should have consequentialist characters.
 This is unsurprising and unproblematic.

+## Cases
+- Philosophy Student and Young Oncologist
+	- Consider the case of the Philosophy Student and Young Oncologist.
+A trolley is hurtling down some tracks towards a young oncologist, and will kill the young oncologist if a philosophy student does not stop the trolley by throwing his body in front of it (and dying in the process).
+The young oncologist, if he survives, will succeed in saving many lives and alleviating the suffering of a great number of cancer patients.
+The philosophy student will accomplish far less in his career if he does not save the young oncologist.
+Simple act consequentialism appears to demand that the philosophy student must sacrifice his life to save the young oncologist because the outcome of his so doing would be better in agent-neutral terms than the outcome should he do otherwise.
+But we might think it implausible that this is morally required of the philosophy student.
+- Sally and Joe
+	- Consider the case of Sally and Joe.
+Sally suffers from kidney failure, and requires a kidney transplant in order to survive.
+Joe has two functioning kidneys and could donate one kidney to Sally, which would save her life.
+Consequentialism demands that Joe save Sally’s life by donating one of his kidneys.
+Joe’s so acting would impose a high cost on Joe (he loses a kidney).
+But Joe’s failure to so act would impose a higher cost on Sally (she dies).
+The non-consequentialist thinks it more demanding on Joe that he donate the kidney than it is demanding on Sally that Joe not donate the kidney.
+This seems to presuppose a prior break with consequentialism.
+For example, the objector might have presupposed that the kidney belongs to Joe (attributed non-consequentialist rights to Joe over "his" kidney).
+- Birthday Cake
+	- Consider the case of Birthday Cake.
+A parent is fetching a birthday cake from the store to his child’s birthday party when he is informed that a birthday party for another child in the city is missing a birthday cake.
+This latter child is a stranger to the parent, but more guests have been invited to the latter party.
+Suppose that the agent-neutral good would be (marginally) better promoted if the cake is delivered to the latter party than to the former, because fewer guests would be disappointed.
+Consequentialism would demand that the parent deliver the cake to this latter party rather than to his child’s party; it demands that the parent act contrary to his commitment to his child if and just because doing so would better promote the agent-neutral good.
+- Wife and Kids
+	- We think it is possible for an agent to be committed to both his wife and his children.
+It is possible for an agent to be so committed even if at times, the two commitments conflict.
+For example, if the agent must leave his children at the daycare to celebrate his anniversary with his wife.
+- Neighbour's Dog
+	- Consider two consequentialists, one who is concerned for the welfare of his neighbours, with neighbour-commitments, and one who is concerned for the welfare of animals, with animal-commitments.
+Suppose that our consequentialists can save their neighbour’s dog from an accident by running to catch it before it reaches the street, and that this is demanded by consequentialism.
+The consequentialist with neighbour-commitments would do so because he is moved to help his neighbour, while the consequentialist with animal-commitments would do so because he is moved by the thought of the dog’s suffering.
+If the two consequentialists had identical characters, they would not be differently moved.
+Different sets of commitments are permissible by consequentialist lights and correspond to different characters.
+Consequentialism does not demand that agents abandon their characters, merely that agents should have consequentialist characters.
+This is unsurprising and unproblematic.